Joe Is Dead.

 Joe Is Dead works through slow assembly rather than pure exposition.
 The reader moves across text, visual sequences, scripture, marginalia, and documents; each form contributes a small part of the world, but none offer a stable center.
 Meaning emerges through the act of navigating these shifts and realizing individually they are meaningless.

-The book’s structure changes as Dan loosens inside the system.
+The book’s structure changes as Dan finds himself among the aisles.
 Early pages are orderly; later ones distort.
 Margins compress, captions drift, and the graphic sequence interrupts the narrative with imagery and typography that follow his internal collapse.
 Design becomes the primary narrative device.

 The digital onboarding extends this faulty logic.
 Accessed through embedded QR and NFC tags, it guides the user through a looping, corporate-inspired interface that gradually removes the sense of choice.
 Print and digital components work together to shape perception through format and constraint.